“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 That's it.
 Congratulations on making it this far!

-Google Postmaster is an indispensable tool for email senders to detect deliverability issues and fix them.
-Postmaster provides valuable insights into open rates, click-through rates, IP reputation, spam rate, etc. allowing you to fine-tune your email campaigns.
+Google Postmaster is an indispensable tool for email senders to detect and fix deliverability issues.
+It provides valuable insights into IP reputation, spam rate, and other factors allowing you to fine-tune your email campaigns.

-By leveraging the power of Google Postmaster, marketers can stay ahead of the competition, detect and fix issues with their email campaigns, and ensure that their email campaigns are deriving the desired results.
+By leveraging the power of Google Postmaster, marketers can stay ahead of the competition, detect and fix issues with their email campaigns, and ensure that their email campaigns derive the desired results.